orbeon/orbeon-forms-doc/installation/tomcat.md

 ## Supported Tomcat versions

-As of Orbeon Forms 2017.1, the following versions of Tomcat are supported:
+The following versions of Tomcat are supported:

-- Tomcat 6 (not recommended, see below)
+- With Orbeon Forms 2017.2:
     - Tomcat 7
+    - Tomcat 8.0 and 8.5
+    - Tomcat 9
+- With Orbeon Forms 2017.1:
+    - Tomcat 6 (not recommended, see note 1 below)
+    - Tomcat 7
-- Tomcat 8
+    - Tomcat 8.0 and 8.5

-*NOTES:*
+1. About Tomcat 6

-- The Apache Tomcat team has [announced](https://tomcat.apache.org/tomcat-60-eol.html) that support for Apache Tomcat 6.0.x will end on December 31, 2016.
-We don't recommend using Tomcat 6 after that date.
+	- Tomcat 6 isn't supported by Orbeon Forms starting with version 2017.2 as the Apache Tomcat team has [announced](https://tomcat.apache.org/tomcat-60-eol.html) that support for Apache Tomcat 6.0.x ended on December 31, 2016.
 	- [TIFF support](http://doc.orbeon.com/form-runner/feature/tiff-production.html) is not available when using Tomcat 6 (see [#2717](https://github.com/orbeon/orbeon-forms/issues/2717)).

 ## Setup